 Thank you to all of our wonderful sponsors for their generosity in supporting the Interschool competition for 2021.
 Please make sure that you do what you can to support these businesses, and please acknowledge their sponsorship if you are fortunate enough to win a sponsored prize.

 ILLAWARRA EQUINE SHEDS N HOMES NOWRA PETSTOCK NOWRA LUKE MUSSON – FARRIER

 BISHOPS SOUTH NOWRA RAINE & HORNE BERRY AUSPRINT RIBBONS HORSELAND YALLAH

 Aerial View of Berry Equestrian Centre

 Dressage, Hacking & Fancy Dress

-Judges’ Encouragement Rosettes donated by Jones’s Horse Transport 0428 432398 to be awarded to all Preparatory riders.
-Riders competing in the Preparatory tests are to collect their Encouragement Rosette from the broadcast box after 2:00pm on Saturday 29th September.
+Judges’ Encouragement Rosettes donated by GLADIATOR FLOATS to be awarded to all Preparatory riders.
+Riders competing in the Preparatory tests are to collect their Encouragement Rosette from the spectator shed after 2:00pm on Saturday 18th December.
 One rosette per competitor.

 There will be no gear check at this event.
 It is the responsibility of each competitor to know the EA Rules for Dressage.